 2016 saw John riding for the Peugeot Motorcycles Saxoprint squad, continuing to make his mark on the Moto3 category despite ongoing technical issues and injury – and taking a stunning maiden victory in the rain at Brno.

-Having raced with the newly created British Talent Team in 2017, John joined the KTM powered CIP Green Power Team in 2018, whilst 2019 saw him competing in the Moto3 World Championship with the Petronas Sprinta Moto3 Team, with whom he had a successful season and who he continues with in 2020.
+Having raced with the newly created British Talent Team in 2017, John joined the KTM powered CIP Green Power Team in 2018, whilst 2019 saw him competing in the Moto3 World Championship with the Petronas Sprinta Moto3 Team, with whom he had a successful season and who he continued with in 2020 and 2021.